-- 3.1.4.
+- 3.1.3.
+While it may, if warranted, be reduced, the forty dollar (\$40) upper limit of the standard reimbursement amount is fixed, irrespective of the type of wireless equipment the employee owns or the type of wireless plan to which the employee subscribes. - 3.1.4.
 Standard reimbursements are to be paid through HRIS in two semi-monthly installments, using pay code 650: - 3.1.4.1.
 Half of the standard reimbursement is to be paid with the first payroll of each month. - 3.1.4.2.
 Half of the standard reimbursement is to be paid with the second payroll of each month. - 3.1.4.3.
 No standard reimbursement is to be paid in the third payroll of a month, should one occur. - 3.1.5.
 A standard reimbursement is to be offered only when the receiving employee agrees, in writing, to the arrangement. - 3.1.6.
-An employee is only eligible for one standard reimbursement at a time.
-A plan that combines voice, text and data service is considered one plan. - 3.1.7.
-An employee who receives a standard reimbursement must immediately report any change-monthly rate, signal carrier, equipment change, discontinuance of service, decrease of service, etc.-in the wireless plan upon which the standard reimbursement is predicated.
+An employee is only eligible for one (1) standard reimbursement at a time.
+A plan that combines voice, text and/or data service is considered one (1) plan. - 3.1.7.
+An employee who receives a standard reimbursement must immediately report any change-monthly rate, signal carrier, equipment change, discontinuance of service, decrease of service, etc.-in the wireless communication plan upon which the standard reimbursement is predicated.
 Failure to do so may be grounds for recovery of previously paid standard reimbursements and disciplinary action. - 3.1.8.
 An employee granted a standard reimbursement shall acknowledge and agree, in writing, by completing a Form GAO WD-101 which is to be retained by the agency that: - 3.1.8.1.
 The employee cannot and will not seek payment for the use of a wireless device, irrespective of use or charges, in addition to the standard reimbursement. - 3.1.8.2.
 The standard reimbursement may not cover all of the utilization costs-whether measured by time or volume-associated with the use of a wireless device, either for business or personal purposes. - 3.1.8.3.
-The standard reimbursement is not intended to cover maintenance, repair or replacement of an employee-owned wireless device. - 3.1.8.4.
-The agency may, in its sole discretion, discontinue the payment of a standard reimbursement and may opt for an arrangement involving a State-issued wireless device.
-If practical, the agency should provide to the employee advance notice of its intent to change such arrangements. - 3.1.9.
-The payment of a standard reimbursement, as discussed herein, is not taxable income to the employee.
+The standard reimbursement is not intended to cover maintenance, repair, replacement, or upgrade of an employee-owned wireless device.

-Topic 55 Payroll and Personnel Issued 03/25/19
+Topic 55 Payroll and Personnel Issued 11/04/19

 Section 60 Wireless Devices Page 4 of 8

 Used to Conduct State Business